• Skip to primary navigation

 • Sprinkle over grated Parmesan cheese at the end of roasting.

-• Stir in freshly chopped herbs like thyme, rosemary or basil before roasting.
+• Stir in freshly chopped herbs like thyme, rosemary or oregano.

 • Cut the swede into chips instead and make roasted swede chips (rutabaga fries).